 - Raising up the sink to reduce bending during handwashing.

-- Using handheld shower heads to reduce the amount of twisting and turning during the shower or bath.
+- Use handheld showerheads to reduce the amount of twisting and turning during the shower or bath.

 - Utilizing grabbers, toilet tissue aids, and other personal hygiene accessories can help reduce bending and twisting in the bathroom.

-- Using shelving or soap dispensers to keep from bending down for soaps during the shower.
+- Use shelving or soap dispensers to keep from bending down for soaps during the shower.